elmahio/documentation/docs/cli-clear.md

-  --query <query> (REQUIRED)    Clear messages matching this query (use * for all messages) --from <from>                 Optional date and time to clear messages from --to <to>                     Optional date and time to clear messages to -?, -h, --help                Show help and usage information
+  --query <query> (REQUIRED)    Clear messages matching this query (use * for all messages) --from <from>                 Optional date and time to clear messages from --to <to>                     Optional date and time to clear messages to --proxyHost <proxyHost>       A hostname or IP for a proxy to use to call elmah.io --proxyPort <proxyPort>       A port number for a proxy to use to call elmah.io -?, -h, --help                Show help and usage information
 ```